 How to Stay Relevant as a Seafood Pioneer

-Although innovation has always plaid a key part in Lerøy Seafood’s success, they recognized a need for more structured work within this field of work.
+Although innovation has always played a key part in Lerøy Seafood’s success, they recognized a need for more structured approach to this field of work.

 Pioneering lies in the DNA of Lerøy Seafood, the world-leading seafood corporation with a history dating back to 1899.
 They have consistently been at the forefront of innovative solutions making seafood accessible to a broad range of consumers in a safe and valuable way.